gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 - [ ] Extract the mapMap to a cache singleton
 - [ ] Move SVG render of Hex into Hex
 - [ ] Parse terrain labels and set Hex backgrounds accordingly
+- [ ] Write a TerrainTransformer that transforms terrain keys into background colors
+- [ ] Write an SVGBoundsVisitor that can identify our min/max x,y